 Tuition payers, applicants funded through student loans, and applicants without a confirmed funding agency sponsorship are required to pay a non-transferable tuition deposit to hold a seat in a program once admission is offered.
 The tuition deposit is applied to the first term’s tuition.

 Tuition fees, which are fees for instruction, are assessed on a per credit basis for all college programs and are applied based on the program to which the student has been admitted.
 Refer to the documents below for the tuition and fees schedule for domestic and international students.
-Note: 2017/18 tuition and fees documents will be updated in the spring.
-Check back for updated documents.

 The NorQuest Students' Association establishes the rate for Students' Association fees that are assessed upon registration.
 These fees are mandatory, and due and payable under the same terms and conditions as other college fees.